Sonia Gaskell: Life and career

 Sonia Gaskell was born in Vilkaviškis, Russian Empire (now located in Lithuania), to Russian Jewish parents.
 She first studied ballet in Kharkov, Ukraine.
-In 1921 she was sent to Palestine to escape Russian pogroms against the Jews.
+In 1921, she was sent to Palestine to escape Russian pogroms against the Jews.
 She relocated to Paris with her first husband in 1925, where she continued her ballet studies with Lyubov Yegorova and Léo Staats, and began dancing in nightclubs and touring cabaret shows during the 1930s.

-She danced for the Ballets Russes from 1927–29 and Les Ballets de Paris where she served as director and choreographer until 1939, when she moved to Amsterdam with her Dutch husband.
+Gaskell danced for the Ballets Russes from 1927–29 and Les Ballets de Paris where she served as director and choreographer until 1939, when she moved to Amsterdam with her Dutch husband.
 She worked as a dance teacher in Amsterdam, hiding from the Nazis during World War II, but still teaching.
 She established and served as director of companies including Ballet Recital, Ballet Studio '45 and the Netherlands Ballet.
 She was founder of the Netherlands Ballet Academy in The Hague, and served as artistic director of the Dutch National Ballet from 1961–68.
 Gaskell retired as director in 1969, and afterward served on the board of UNESCO and worked in TV productions.
 She died in Paris.

 Gaskell's students included Audrey Hepburn and noted choreographers Hans van Manen and Rudi van Dantzig.